-To graduate as an Honors Program Scholar, students must complete 6.0 total Honors units during their junior and senior years; comprised of coursework from departmental 196, 197, 198, 199 courses, graduate level courses (numbered 200-299), or completing courses toward their engineering major through the UC Education Abroad Program with grades of B or higher.
+To graduate as an Honors Program Scholar, students must complete 6.0 total honors units with a letter-grade of B or higher.
+Honors units are comprised of coursework from departmental 196, 197, 198, 199 courses, graduate level STEM courses numbered 200-299, and engineering major courses taken through the UC Education Abroad Program.
 Students must also complete a total of 10 hours of community service for each year they are program members and maintain a 3.5 or higher cumulative GPA at the end of each spring quarter.

-Notes: Capstone participation/courses do not apply to honors credit, nor do graduate courses taken to satisfy requirements for a graduate degree.
+Note: Capstone participation/courses do not apply to honors credit, nor do graduate courses taken to satisfy requirements for a graduate degree.
 Paid research positions cannot apply.